thehyve/Rmodules/web-app/Rscripts/tests/README.md

 ### Running tests:

-Execute the following command in R: `test_dir(".")`.
+Load the testthat library: `library("testthat")`.
+If not installed yet: `install.packages("testthat")`

+Change your active working directory to: `../Rmodules/web-app/Rscripts/tests`

+To execute all tests: `test_dir(".")`.

+To execute a single test: `test_file("test-`...`.R")`.

-All files starting with "test" will be run by testthat.
-Each context will show succesfully executed tests as dots.
-In addition, many analyses still contain print statements which will muddle the test report.
+Once run, each test will print its context name and show succesfully executed parts as dots.
+Many analyses still contain print statements which will muddle the test report.
 This should be fixed in the future by handling all analysis messages in a different way.
-For more

 ### Notes:

-All testing files expect your active working directory within your R session to be set to `../Rmodules/web-app/Rscripts/tests`

 Most analyses do not return results in a form other than an image.
 To enable easy testing, I have chosen to have these methods return a list containing all the results relevant for testing.

 Required R packages (besides packages needed for analyses themselves): testthat, tools